COPRS/user-web-client/README.md

+:arrow_heading_up: Go back to the [Reference System Website](https://referencesystem.copernicus.eu/) :arrow_heading_up:

 # User-Web-Client

 ## Installation

-The installation manual and instruction for configure the component can be found in the [User Manual](./docs/Installation%20Manual.md).
+The installation manual and instruction for configure the component can be found in the [User Installation Manual](./docs/Installation%20Manual.md).

 ## Usage
 For more information on how to use the User Web Client, please consult [this](./docs/User's%20Manual.md) document.